Mark-Tevin/simple_shell/README.md

-This is a simple shell project containing codes written by Tevin Mark and Marshal.W jnr have contributed to the repositry
+This is a simple shell project containing codes written by Tevin Mark and marshal  to the simple shell rrepositry